Skip to main content

 Institute of Social Sciences (University of Lisbon)

-“Food circuits: hidden links between migrants and societies”
+“Food circuits: hidden connections between migrants and societies”

-Most fruits and vegetables would not be available in European markets without the work done by migrant workers.
-However, the contribution of migrants to food systems is often hidden from those who buy and consume food.
-This project considers the cases of asparagus from Germany, oranges from Spain and strawberries from California to study the connections between migrants and societies, as well as the ways in which these connections become invisible.
+Most fruits and vegetables would not be available in European markets without the work of migrant workers.
+However, the contribution of migrants to food systems is generally hidden from those who buy and consume food.
+This project considers the cases of asparagus from Germany, oranges from Spain, and strawberries from California to study the links between migrants and societies, as well as the ways in which these links become invisible.

 Ana Cristina Santos